red6/dmn-check/README.md

 This is a tool for the validation of [Decision Model Notation (DMN)](https://en.wikipedia.org/wiki/Decision_Model_and_Notation) files.
 It performs various static analyses to detect inconsistencies and bugs in your decision models.

-You can use dmn-check in three ways.
+You can use `dmn-check` in three ways.

-* As a Maven or Gralde plugin that can be integrated into your build process and continues integration to prevent bugs from slipping into your artifacts.
+* As a [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/) plugin that can be integrated into your build process and continues integration to prevent bugs from slipping into your artifacts.
 * Integrated into the [Camunda Modeler](https://camunda.com/products/modeler/) via the dmn-check plugin.
 * Integrated into your custom tools by using the artifacts [dmn-check-core](https://search.maven.org/artifact/de.redsix/dmn-check-core) or
   [dmn-check-validators](https://search.maven.org/search?q=a:dmn-check-validators).